ShangdeHan/Robbie_Platform/README.md

 #### Easter Egg:
 * You will get a easter egg after completing all three levels.

+#### Tips:
+* Based on our design, you only can change music volume at the begining of the game.

 #### Estimated game time
 * Level 1: About 5 mins